Civilian Conservation Corps Powder Magazine

 Today, Wayne County is known for its stunning landscapes and abundant outdoor activities.
 It is home to Capitol Reef National Park, which preserves scenic canyons, geological formations, and ancient petroglyphs.
 The county also hosts annual events like the Wayne County Fair and the Wayne County ATV Jamboree, adding to its economic and cultural significance.
 Wayne County's history serves as a testament to the resilience and adaptability of its inhabitants, who have embraced the county's natural resources to shape its past and build a thriving community.

-This timeline provides a concise overview of the key events in the history of Wayne County, Utah.
+This timeline provides a condensed summary of the historical journey of Wayne County, Utah.

 • 1776 - Wayne County area explored by Spanish missionaries and trappers.